Day 1: Arrive Bahrain

-From here, we drive the King Fahad Causeway.
+We drive to the King Fahad Causeway (staying on the Bahrain side of the border with Saudi Arabia).
 This 25km feat of engineering links Bahrain and Saudi Arabia.
 It is one of the most expensive bridges in the world.

-Afterwards we visit Al Jasra House in the village of Al-Jasra, on the West Coast of Bahrain.
-Bait Al-Jasra or Al-Jasra House was constructed by Shaikh Hamad bin Abdulla Al-Khalifa in 1907 and was later taken as a summer residence by Shaikh Salman bin Hamad Al-Khalifa, Ruler of Bahrain from 1942 to 1961.
+Afterwards we visit Al Jasra House in the village of Al-Jasra.
+Bait Al-Jasra or Al-Jasra House was as a summer residence by Shaikh Salman bin Hamad Al-Khalifa, Ruler of Bahrain.
 The house was designed according to the traditional Bahraini architecture.

 Next, a visit to the A'ali Burial Mounds, in order to sample some of Bahrain's past.
 This is the site of what may be the largest prehistoric cemetery in the world, with approximately 170,000 burial mounds dating from between 3000 BC and AD 600.